marcelaleitec/marcelaleitec/README.md

 Hi there 👋

 I'm simple as it should be.
-Rock lover :heart_eyes:, art lover :heart_eyes:, design lover :heart_eyes:, woman, mother, daughter, sister, girlfriend, just myself.
+Rock lover :heart_eyes:, art lover :heart_eyes:, design lover :heart_eyes:, woman, mother, daughter, sister, wife, just myself.

 I'm diving into the universe of programming and I intend to make a career out of it. :smirk:
 I am still studying the paths I can take.